scipp-atlas/mapyde/README.md

 There are a few layers of scripts to factorize the different tasks.
 A typical pipeline will look like:

-1. Call [test/wrapper_mgpy.sh](./test/wrapper_mgpy.s) to run MadGraph+Pythia and produce an LHE file.
+1. Call [test/wrapper_mgpy.sh](./test/wrapper_mgpy.s) to run MadGraph+Pythia and produce a .hepmc file.
 The script takes options to specify things like:
     - proc/param/run cards for MadGraph
         - includes specifying particle masses, and
 	- any kinematic cuts to apply at parton level